-The camping area Dreki is found in the end of route F88 where it is possible to camp while you are exploring the wonderers of Askja.
+The camping area Dreki is found at the end of route F88 where it is possible to camp while you are exploring the wonderers of Askja.
 Dreki Hut is located at the mouth of the Drekagil gorge east of the Dyngjufjöll mountain.
 It can be reached by driving F905/F910 from Route 1.
 There are huts where you can sleep inside, it has sleeping space for 60 persons.
 It also has a sanitary house with 4 WC and one with wheelchair access.
-There are also shower facilities during the summer time by the huts.
-For more information see here
+There are also shower facilities during the summertime by the huts.

-We have a wide range of 4x4 camping cars that are perfect for going to Askja where you will get the full camping experience.
-We also have a big variety of camping equipments for rent such as Kitchen Box, Camping Table & Chairs, Wifi and much more.
+We have a wide range of 4x4 Rooftop Tent cars that are perfect for going to Askja where you will get the full camping experience.
+We also have a big variety of camping equipment for rent such as a Kitchen Box, Camping Table & Chairs, Wifi and much more.

 When Travelling to Askja

-It is important to respect the nature while driving to Askja.
-The landscape is very delicate and it need to be shown full respect.
+It is important to respect nature while driving to Askja.
+The landscape is very delicate, and it needs to be shown full respect.
 Driving off-road is illegal in Iceland and it can lead to heavy fines.

 It is also important to keep in mind while hiking in Askja as well as all mountains to not walk outside of the walking paths and please do not step on the moss.
 The moss is very vulnerable and takes many years to heal if it is damaged.

-We recommend to plan your hiking well, have proper clothes and a GPS device.
+We recommend planning your hiking well, having proper clothes and a GPS device.
 You can visit Safetravel for further information about Iceland and hiking in Iceland.